forwinder15/learndiesels/content/posts/2020-11-07--storing-diesel-fuel/index.md

 ![toolbox and truck](./store.PNG)

 So you've got some fuel you want to hold onto.
-Or maybe you've found an old barrel tucked away that you think preppers hid that were concerned about Y2K.
-Diesel fuel DOES have a shelf life.
-So, let's answer that question.
-After that look for the guide on how to store it properly.
+Or... maybe you've found an old barrel tucked away that Y2K preppers hid. **Diesel fuel DOES have a shelf life.** So, let's answer that question.
+After that, look for the guide on how to store it properly.

 _How long can you store diesel?_